coursera/courier/typescript-lite/README.md

 * **Non-JSON serialization**.
 Although courier supports more compact binary formats (PSON, Avro, BSON), Typescript-lite bindings currently only supports valid JSON objects.
 * **Default values**.
 As with the other points, default values require a runtime.
-* **Test suites**.
-We haven't yet written tests against the reference suite for these bindings (though we've verified them by eye)
 * **Flat-typed definitions**.
 This was just an oversight.
 Gotta add these.

 Running the generator from the command line